 Some of you might wonder why we selected Newcastle in the first place to buy a car and to visit last year.
 It is because this is where one of my grandfathers is from.
 I wanted to come and have a look at the birthplace of some of my ancestry.

 A lot has changed since Newcastle was known for the shipping and iron industries of a century ago.
 It has many trendy areas, quaint pubs, and great shops. there are areas to explore with tree-lined streets filled with restaurants and cafes in the Jesmond areas.
 And there is a lot of history to explore and discover as well.

 We have been surprised at how modern this little city is.
 On our third evening here we went bowling at Lane7.

 I just thought it would be another average bowling alley, but we arrived and it was a really groovy set-up of ’boutique bowling’, and like nothing I have seen in all our world travels.

-I believe it used to be a petrol filling station, or mechanics, and now it is several floors of bars, a restaurant, bowling alley, table tennis, billiard – 8 ball and more.
+I believe it used to be a petrol filling station or mechanics, and now it is several floors of bars, a restaurant, bowling alley, table tennis, billiard – 8 balls and more.
 But Lane7 so ‘uber’ cool.

 Then we discovered another area to play 8 ball and billiards.
 Lane7 was really very cool.

 We were pretty early for our dinner booking.
 Yes, you need to book at Lane7.
 It was empty when we started but wait and see what happens.

 We order fantastic food.
 Best Mexican I have had outside of Mexico!
 Explorason orders off the Kids Menu and gets a pretty big serve.